X1 Card review

 The result: It’s more than likely the limit you end up with on the X1 will prove higher than a traditional no-credit card that assesses your credit score when determining your credit limit.

 The X1 card also comes with a few useful tools for managing your finances, like an app that tracks and lets you easily cancel subscription payments and anonymous spending capabilities.
-While the card isn’t available until Winter 2020, it shows a lot of promise as a great option for recent graduates, those new to the US, or anyone without an established credit history.
+In all, this card is a great option for recent graduates, those new to the US, or anyone without an established credit history.

 WATCH: Is the X1 card worth it?

-Check out our quick video in which we give you the rundown on the new X1 card coming to you in January — including rates, rewards and how to apply.
+Check out our quick video in which we give you the rundown on the new X1 card coming to you soon — including rates, rewards and how to apply.

 How to apply for the X1 Card

-As of this writing, you can’t apply for the X1 Card yet.
+As of this writing, you can’t directly apply for the X1 Card yet.
 You can sign up for the waiting list by visiting the X1 Card site at x1creditcard.com and clicking Join the waitlist at the top of the home page.
+Starting October 18, 2021, X1 has starting rolling out the card to select applicants on the waiting list.

 What credit score do I need?